kevindeleon/kevindeleon.github.io/_posts/2010-07-25-tutorial-installing-bugzilla-on-fedora-11-centos-5.markdown

 $ /usr/share/bugzilla/./checksetup.pl
 {% endhighlight %}

-Edit your copy of localconfg - change $db_pass to the password you entered for the MySQL user 'bugs' earlier:
+Edit your copy of localconfg - change $db_pass to the password you entered for the MySQL user &lsquo;bugs&rsquo; earlier:
 {% highlight bash %}
 $ gedit /etc/bugzilla/localconfig